IARCP | CERTIFICATION | CRCMP(Re)I

 - Compliance with applicable laws and regulations.

-2013, the COSO Internal Control — Integrated Framework.
+The new COSO Internal Control — Integrated Framework.

 - The updated COSO cube.